INTERVIEWS:Gravis Research Team

-Questions concerning methodology can be sent to email@example.com, or check the last paragraph on this introduction.
+Questions concerning methodology can be addressed at the last paragraph on this introduction.

 Roswell, Ga. – With a little more than 5 weeks to go before the June 20th election, Jon Ossoff holds a 47% to 45% lead over Karen Handel in the race for Georgia’s 6th Congressional seat.

 Fascinatingly, although Ossoff holds a slight lead over Handel, Handel holds a surprising lead in the favorability rating, with 41% of respondents giving Handel a favorable rating and only 35% giving her an unfavorable rating.
 The results are flipped when discussing Ossoff.
 Respondents gave Ossoff a 40% favorability rating and a 45% unfavorability rating.

 Georgians also gave Handel a 45% to 43% edge on whom they trust most to handle healthcare, even though only 33% of respondents gave the healthcare law passed by the U.S. House of Representatives a favorable rating, while 42% gave the law an unfavorable rating.

 The poll also finds President Trump to have a positive favorability rating, with 46% of respondents approving of the job Trump is doing as president and 43% giving Trump a disapproval rating.